percona/everest-doc/docs/install/uninstallEverest.md

 No matter why you need to uninstall Everest, you can run the commands below to remove all the Everest resources including:

 - All Kubernetes objects created by Everest
-- All docker containers created by Everest
+- All Docker containers created by Everest
 - All downloaded binaries and files like **everestctl**, **quickstart.yml**.

 !!! note alert alert-primary "Warning"